clojuredocs/guides/articles/language/polymorphism.md

 ---
-title: "Polymorphism in Clojure: protocols and multimethods"
+title: "Polymorphism in Clojure: Protocols and Multimethods"
 layout: article
 ---